Kalé PDX Home

 in the United States and to you!

-Based on the data by the Ministry of Agriculture, Forestry, and Fisheries of Japan & the Japan Canners Association, a Japanese person is likely to eat the dish 84 times a year.
+Based on data by the Ministry of Agriculture, Forestry, and Fisheries of Japan & the Japan Canners Association, a Japanese person on average is likely to eat the dish 84 times a year (Figure 1).
 It is undeniably one of the most popular foods in Japan.

 Yearly 30 54 84